 Education & Qualifications

-In my practice, I offer individual counseling and support that encompasses a wide range of topics, including, but not limited to, anxiety, depression, stress, self-esteem, anger management, chronic illness, disability, life transitions, and issues related to racism and discrimination.
-I bring a wealth of expertise in both short-term and long-term therapeutic approaches, and I have a comprehensive background in working with diverse populations.
+In my practice, I provide individual counselling and support across a broad range of areas, including anxiety, depression, stress, self-esteem, anger management, chronic illness, disability, life transitions, and issues related to racism and discrimination.
+I draw on both short-term and long-term therapeutic approaches, offering care that is evidence-based, trauma-informed, and culturally responsive.
+With a deep commitment to inclusivity and accessibility, I bring extensive experience working with individuals from diverse backgrounds and lived experiences.

 • Narrative therapy is a therapeutic approach that focuses on helping individuals reframe their stories.
 This approach allows people to explore their personal history, identify influential roots, and reshape their experiences to promote personal growth.